Fencing: Techniques

 Techniques or movements in fencing can be divided into two categories: offensive and defensive.
 Some techniques can fall into both categories (e.g. the beat).
 Certain techniques are used offensively, with the purpose of landing a hit on one's opponent while holding the right of way (foil and sabre).
 Others are used defensively, to protect against a hit or obtain the right of way.

 The attacks and defences may be performed in countless combinations of feet and hand actions.
 For example, fencer A attacks the arm of fencer B, drawing a high outside parry; fencer B then follows the parry with a high line riposte.
 Fencer A, expecting that, then makes his own parry by pivoting his blade under fencer B's weapon (from straight out to more or less straight down), putting fencer B's tip off target and fencer A now scoring against the low line by angulating the hand upwards.

-Whenever a point is scored, the fencers will go back to their starting mark.
-The fight will start again after the following commands have been given by the referee (in French in international settings): "En garde" ("On guard"), "Êtes-vous prêts?" ("Are you ready?"), "Allez" ("Fence!").